jiakuan/gwt-gradle-plugin/doc/latest/Best Practices.md

 ### Dev Dependencies

-During development you need
+During development, you need

 - `gwt-user.jar` (JRE emulation, Widgets, etc)
 - `gwt-dev.jar` (compiler, dev mode)
-- `gwt-codeserver.jar` (Jetty based server that calls GWT compiler and serves the compile output.
-Depends on gwt-dev.jar)
+- `gwt-codeserver.jar` (Jetty-based server that calls GWT compiler and serves the compiler output.
+It depends on gwt-dev.jar)
-- Any 3rd party GWT library (e.g. GWT UI Frameworks, elemental2)
+- Any third party GWT library (e.g., GWT UI Frameworks, elemental2)

-Non of these should ever be deployed in a `*.war` file.
+None of these should ever be deployed in a `*.war` file.

 ### Runtime Dependencies